guardian/source/scripts/validate-dist/README.md

 Validation requires all packages to be built before running.

-You can run the tests including the build step by running (from the root directory): `yarn validate-dist`
+You can run the tests including the build step by running (from the root directory) `yarn validate-dist`

-If you are running locally and want to avoid rebuilding all packages each time then you can just rebuild the package(s) that have changed an then run: `yarn workspace validate-dist validate`
+If you are running locally and want to avoid rebuilding all packages each time then you can just rebuild the package(s) that have changed an then run `yarn workspace validate-dist validate`